Network Plan Part 1 - Introduction, Chronology, Monitoring Sites

 The current 8-hr ozone standard of 0.075 ppm, effective since May 27, 2008 is under reconsideration and will most certainly be revised to a lower value.
 The final rule is expected this August.

 In November 2008 EPA revised the NAAQS for lead from the previous quarterly average of 1.5µg/m3 to the more protective 3-month rolling average of 0.15µg/m3.
 As part of the lead monitoring requirements, monitoring agencies are required to monitor ambient air near lead sources which are expected to or have been shown to have a potential to contribute to a 3-month average lead concentration in ambient air in excess of the level of the NAAQS.
 At a minimum, monitoring agencies must monitor near lead sources that emit 1.0 ton per year (tpy) or more.
 Monitoring is also required in each Core-Based Statistical Area (CBSA) with a population equal to or greater than 500,000 people as determined by the latest available census figures.
 Revisions to the monitoring requirements pertaining to where State and local monitoring agencies would be required to conduct lead monitoring were finalized and became effective January 26, 2011.
 The new regulations replaced the population oriented monitoring requirement with a requirement to add Pb monitors to the urban NCore monitors.
 The EPA also lowered the emission threshold from 1.0 tpy to 0.50 tpy for industrial sources of lead (e.g., lead smelters and foundries).
 However, the emission threshold for airports was maintained at 1.0 tpy.
 In addition, an airport monitoring study has been implemented to determine the need for monitoring of airports which emit less than 1.0 tpy of lead.
 Under this new rule lead monitoring is required for a minimum of one year at 15 additional airports that have been identified as having characteristics that could lead to ambient lead concentrations approaching or exceeding the lead NAAQS.
 Brookhaven and Republic airports in Suffolk County, New York have been designated as such.
-The Brookhaven study was completed in October, 2012, at which time Repbulic Airport monitoring commenced.
+The Brookhaven study was completed in October, 2012, and the Republic Airport monitoring concluded in October 2013.

 The annual NAAQS for NO2 is set at 0.053 ppm.
 In 2010 EPA revised the NAAQS to include an hourly standard of 0.100 ppm.
 Under the new NO2 rule that became effective January 22, 2010 each MSA with population larger than 500,000 will be required to operate a near-road monitor beginning in 2013.
 On March 7, 2013, EPA issued a final rule to revise the deadlines by which the near-road monitors within the NO2 monitoring network are to be operational.
 States and local agencies are required to begin operating the near-road component of the NO2 network in phases between January 1, 2014 and January 1, 2017.
 This replaces the 2010 rule requirement that originally required all new NO2 monitors to begin operating on January 1, 2013.
+The near-road site in Buffalo commenced operation in April, 2014.
+Preparations are underway for two remaining sites in Rochester and Queens.
+The details will be published in an addendum to this plan when they are finalized.

 In June, 2010, EPA established a new 1-hour SO2 standard at a level of 75 parts per billion (ppb), based on the 3-year average of the annual 99th percentile of 1-hour daily maximum concentrations.
 Additionally, both the 24-hour and annual primary SO2 standards were revoked.
 EPA also established requirements for SO2 monitoring in areas where there is an increased coincidence of population and SO2 emissions.

 On Dec.
-14, 2012 the U.S. Environmental Protection Agency (EPA) strengthened the nation's air quality standards for fine particle pollution to improve public health protection by revising the primary annual PM2.5 standard from 15 to 12 micrograms per cubic meter (μg/m3) and retaining the 24-hour fine particle standard of 35 μg/m3.
+14, 2012 the U.S. Environmental Protection Agency (EPA) strengthened the nation's air quality standards for fine particle pollution to improve public health protection by revising the primary annual PM2.5 standard from 15 to 12 micrograms per cubic meter (μg/m3) and retaining the 24-hour fine particle standard of 35μg/m3.
 The new standards became effective on March 18, 2013.

 Through the years, ambient monitoring has always been an important and integral part of the overall effort to manage our environmental resources.
 The Bureau of Air Quality Surveillance, which was originally established in the Division of Air Resources under the Department of Health in 1966, has been performing ambient air monitoring since.